A Prize of Gold: Production

 Warwick bought film rights to the novel in April 1953 and originally announced they wanted Montgomery Clift for the lead.
 R.C.
 Sheriff was assigned the screenplay and Mark Robson, who had just made Hell Below Zero for Warwick, was to direct.
 Alan Ladd had made three films for Warwick and he was in discussions to play the lead as well.

 The movie was part of a new three-picture deal Warwick signed with Columbia (the others being The Cockleshell Heroes and Safari.)
 John Paxton was brought in to rewrite Sheriff's script.
 In early 1954 Richard Widmark signed to star opposite Nigel Patrick.

 Filming began in July 1954 and took place at Shepperton Studios in England, and on location in Germany.

 The budget was £209,671 plus fees for Widmark, Allen and Broccoli.

 Reception

+Box office

 According to Kinematograph Weekly it was a "money maker" at the British box office in 1955.